VTOW/BCI/README.md

 PID
 ---
 ##### Position PID
-The first PID library operates in the first order domain of position and displacement.
+The first PID library operates in the first order domain of position and displacment.
 This module acts on `pos_PID` types, which must first be initialized using the function `void pos_PID_InitController(pos_PID *pid, tSensors sensor, float kP, float kI, float kD, float kBias = 0.0, int errorThreshold = 5, int integralLimit = 1000, bool isEnabled = true)`, where `pid` is a `pos_PID` reference, `sensor` is a quadrature encoder, `kP` is a proportional gain, `kI` is an integral gain, `kD` is a derivative gain, `kBias` is a bias added to the controller's output (used most often in lifts which need to counteract gravity at standstill), `errorThreshold` is a threshold used for calculating the integral (any error value above this will be added to the integral sum), and `integralLimit` is a hard limit for the integral sum (any sums above this limit will be clipped).

 Once a `pos_PID` is initialized, it can be used.
 A target position can be set using the function `void pos_PID_SetTargetPosition(pod_PID *pid, int targetPos)`, where `pid` is a `pos_PID` reference and `targetPos` is a target position measured in ticks.